Diablo Immortal Hidden Caps & Pay-To-Win Mechanics

 These hidden dungeons are spread across the open world.
 One might think that surely dungeons don’t have a hidden cap in Diablo Immortal.
 However, that is far from true.
 The hidden layers in Diablo Immortal are some secrets that give you a normal gem for every task you do inside them.
 Sadly, there is a limit on the number of gems you can get from these dungeons in a day.

 This is fixe to six normal gems from hidden dungeons per day.
-Once you have the six gems for the day, the dungeons will become practically useless.
+The dungeons will become practically useless once you have the six gems for the day.

 Hidden Cap on Marks to Progress The Next Stage